Dennis M. McNamara, MD

 Yaron Arbel, MD

-Dr. Yaron Arbel is an attending interventional cardiologist and the director of the CardioVascular Research Center (CVRC) at the Tel Aviv Medical Center.
+Dr. Yaron Arbel is a Cardiologist and Director of the CardioVascular Research Center (CVRC) at the Tel Aviv “Sourasky” Medical Center.
 Dr. Arbel has been working as a researcher/advisor/medical director in various fields of medicine: Heart failure (Corassist- diastolic heart failure), interventional cardiology (Angioslide- preventing distal embolization), myocardial infarction (LBT-low level laser activation of bone marrow), medical informatics and wearables (CUBX- contactless hemodynamic assessment).... read more

 Dr. Arbel graduated from the Faculty of Medicine in Sackler School of Medicine at the Tel Aviv University.
 He completed his training in Internal Medicine and Cardiology at the Tel Aviv medical center.
 He also completed a fellowship in interventional and structural cardiology at Sunnybrook medical Centre in Toronto, Canada.
 He has published over 130 articles and has initiated local, national and international studies.
 He is a reviewer/board member in over 40 journals.